coderanik/Status-Preview-Card/README.md

 # SOCIAL PREVIEW CARD

-The website is desktop responsive.
+The website is desktop and mobile responsive.
 <br><br>
 Developed by Ansubha Dhar
 <br>